 Of course, there is still time for things to change.
 If we know one thing about this digital world in which we live, nothing lasts too long, and there is always something else on the horizon.
 Who knows what fancy new things might come out to attract the youth's attention and keep them from shopping on their phones?

 Although teenagers are most likely to make a purchase, they are not the only ones doing so.
-In fact, according to this statistic from Outer Box Design, just under 80 percent of all smartphone users have made a purchase using their mobile device.
+In fact, according to this statistic from Outer Box Design, just under 80 percent of all smartphone users have made a purchase using their mobile devices.

 At first, this number may seem high, but if we think about things such as Uber and Lyft, or food delivery, and other popular services, it's easy to see how so many people have begun spending money through their phones.